What is Step-up Performance Test?

 Refer to the below graph:

-Another possible situation when a performance tester does not know about the upper limit of user load.
+Another possible situation is when a performance tester does not know about the upper limit of user load.
 In such a case, an open mouth workload model can be designed like a break-point test.
 Refer to the below graph: